N/NE HOMEOWNERSHIP APPLICATION FOR PREFERENCE:

 Household size is a factor in determining income-eligibility for housing programs.
 In this case, household size refers to the number of individuals permanently residing together in the housing unit.
 To determine your household size, count everyone permanently residing in your home, including yourself.

 No. Preference does not guarantee housing.
-Applicants must still meet the eligibility criteria for the particular housing type or program being advertised.
-Factors such as your household income, credit score, and debt may be considered in determining whether you qualify.
+Applicants must still meet the eligibility criteria for the housing opportunity being offered.
+Factors such as household income, credit score, and debt may be considered in determining whether you qualify.

 Do I need to be a U.S. citizen to apply?